The Best House Plants For Our Health And Well-being

-Also known as a Swiss cheese plant, they’re one of the most popular houseplants due to it’s rich green colour and huge leaf-holes (hence the nickname).
+Also known as a Swiss cheese plant, they’re one of the most popular houseplants due to it’s rich green color and huge leaf holes (hence the nickname).
 They need little care to create such beauty.
 They blossom best out of direct sunlight but they need regular watering.

 2. Snake plant